diasbouk/calculator_in_c/README.md

 ## Features

 Perform Calculations: You can perform addition, subtraction, multiplication, and  division operations on two numbers.
+Perform Other operations like square , power , modulo and factorial .

 View Calculation History: You can view a history of previous calculations, including the operator used and the result.